-- 8.12.1 Ensure that the electrical supply is isolated. - 8.12.2 Release the securing screw situated on the lower face of the Time Control and remove by partially withdrawing the bottom of the Time Control and then lifting upwards. - 8.12.3 Disconnect the Time Control electrical connections from the integral terminal strip. - 8.12.4 Refitting or replacement is in reverse order. - 8.12.5 Set the Time Control to the required ON and OFF times. - 8.12.6 Set the Time Control to correct time.
+- 8.12.1 Ensure that the electrical supply is isolated. - 8.12.2 Release the securing screw situated on the lower face of the Time Control and remove the Time Control by partially withdrawing the bottom and then lifting the Time Control upwards. - 8.12.3 Disconnect the Time Control electrical connections from the integral terminal strip. - 8.12.4 Refitting or replacement is in reverse order. - 8.12.5 Set the Time Control to required ON and OFF times. - 8.12.6 Set the Time Control to correct time.

-8.13 FAN DELAY CONTROL, LIMIT SWITCH AND AIRFLOW SENSOR REMOVAL:
+8.13 FAN CONTROL, LIMIT SWITCH AND AIRFLOW SENSOR REMOVAL:

-NOTE: Airflow Sensor applies to MODAIRFLOW models only, whilst Fan Delay Control applies solely to non-MODAIRFLOW models.
+NOTE: Airflow sensor applies to MODAIRFLOW models only, whilst Fan Delay Control applies solely to non-MODAIRFLOW models.

-- 8.13.1 Ensure that the electrical supply is isolated. - 8.13.2 Remove the appliance lower and upper doors. - 8.13.3 Release 2 x 4mm screws securing the Limit switch cover and withdraw the cover. - 8.13.4 Disconnect the required control/switch. - 8.13.5 Release 2 x securing screws and remove required control/switch. - 8.13.6 Refitting or replacement is in reverse order.
+- 8.13.1 Ensure that the electrical supply is isolated. - 8.13.2 Remove the appliance lower and upper doors. - 8.13.3 Release the 2 x 4mm screws securing the Limit Switch cover and withdraw the cover. - 8.13.4 Disconnect the required control/switch. - 8.13.5 Release the 2 x securing screws and remove required control/switch. - 8.13.6 Refitting or replacement is in reverse order.